whyboris/utilitarianism.net/content/en/objections-to-utilitarianism/03-separateness-of-persons.md

 ## Conclusion

-We have seen that the “separateness of persons” objection to utilitarianism can take three forms, none of which is decisive.
+We've seen that the “separateness of persons” objection to utilitarianism can take three forms, none of which is decisive.
 The _compensation_ objection rests on implausibly egoistic assumptions.
 The _fungibility_ objection involves a misconception: utilitarianism need not treat distinct individuals as fungible.
-Finally, while _anti-aggregative_ intuitions have some force, we have also seen that there are ways for utilitarians to resist them, and that these anti-aggregative views face even worse difficulties.
+Finally, while _anti-aggregative_ intuitions have some force, we've also seen that there are ways for utilitarians to resist them, and that these anti-aggregative views face even worse difficulties.

 {{< next-page-objection >}}